 Herbert Lake along the Icefields Parkway, Banff National Park, Alberta, Canada

 Lunch in Lake Louise is followed by the short drive up to the Chateau Lake Louise for the outstanding and iconic view of the Plain of Six Glaciers at the far end of mountain-surrounded Lake Louise in Banff National Park, Alberta, Canada.

 Castle Mountain is grand as sun from the south illuminates it's profile.

-The reluctant drive home to Calgary provides relaxing reflection of a long, varied and grand day of adventure in the wilderness of Banff National Park.
+The reluctant drive home to Calgary provides relaxing reflection of a long, varied and grand day of adventure in the wilderness of Banff National Park, Alberta, Canada.
 The car’s air-conditioning system is required for the first time this year.